Local equilibrium charge and spin currents in two-dimensional topological systems: Summary and conclusions

 \section{Summary and conclusions}

-We reviewed the Landauer-B\"uttiker formalism in terms of non-equilibrium Green's functions applied to multi-terminal systems and derived general expressions that allows one to compute local electronic currents in mesoscopic systems at both the equilibrium and non-equilibrium regimes.
-We show that general expressions we put forward for the local electron current can be projected into a suitable basis allowing the calculation of the spin bond current.
+We review the Landauer-B\"uttiker formalism to multiterminal systems and derive general expressions using nonequilibrium Green's functions that allows one to compute local electronic currents in mesoscopic systems at both the equilibrium and nonequilibrium regimes.
+In distinction to the nonequilibrium transport that is dictated by the properties of the Fermi surface, equilibrium currents are governed by the system ground-state.
+We show that the results we put forward for the local electron currents can be projected into a suitable basis allowing the calculation of the spin-bond current.
 By analogy, this approach can be extended to obtain further transport properties, such as equilibrium and nonequilibrium valley and orbital local currents.

-We demonstrate that in the absence of a bias voltage, the net electronic current through the system vanishes, but the local (equilibrium) current is not necessarily zero.
-To illustrate this effect, we used a toy model with minimal elements, namely, a central region lattice with bonds forming a loop and a magnetic field breaking the time reversal symmetry.
+To illustrate the formalism, we put forward a lattice toy model that consists of a central region with bonds forming a triangular ring subjected to a magnetic field that breaks the time-reversal symmetry.
+The simplicity of the model allows us to obtain closed analytical expressions for both equilibrium and nonequilibrium currents in an atomistic basis.
+These results clearly show that, in the absence of a bias voltage, the net electronic current through the system vanishes, but the net local (equilibrium) current is not necessarily zero, as previously found, for instance, in Ref.~\cite{Cresti2003} using NEGF.

-Motivated by recent experiments \cite{Uri2020}, we further discuss the properties of equilibrium and non-equilibrium (linear response) local currents in the {IQH and the QSH} regime for realistic Hall bar setups.
+Motivated by recent experiments \cite{Uri2020}, we further discuss the properties of equilibrium and nonequilibrium (linear response) local currents in the {IQH and the QSH} regime for a realistic Hall bar setup.
 As a case to point, we consider graphene systems.

-In the IQH regime, a non-vanishing local charge current is driven by the magnetic field induced broken time reversal symmetry.
-The equilibrium local charge currents circulate without leaving the system.
-Any transverse section of the system has net equilibrium charge current equal to zero, as expected.
-We revisited the decoherence process introduced by a voltage probe to justify the absence of momentum relaxation that leads to the absence of longitudinal resistance.
+In the IQH regime, a nonvanishing local charge current is driven by the magnetic field induced broken time reversal symmetry.
+We demonstrate that net equilibrium local charge currents circulate without leaving the system.
+Our calculations show that any transverse section of the system has net equilibrium charge current equal to zero, as expected.
+We revisit the voltage probe decoherence model to justify the absence of momentum relaxation that leads to the absence of longitudinal resistance.
+We discuss the challenges involved in an accurate assessment of the energy integration in Eq.~\eqref{ikleq} for realistic model systems.
+To circumvent the latter, we propose a two-measurement protocol that avoids the necessity of accounting for all occupied states, and makes possible a quantitative comparison between theory and experiment.